arborchat/arborchat/specifications/forest.md

 - `content` **Qualified Content**: the message content.

 These fields should be processed in the order given above when signing and hashing the node.

+## Encoding Node IDs

+Often applications will want to represent Arbor node IDs as strings.
+The recommended string encoding for a node ID is the following components concatenated:

+- Hash algorithm prefix
+- Underscore delimiter
+- Size of hash digest in bytes (prefixed by a `B`)
+- Double underscore delimiter
+- Hash digest value in base64url encoding

+An example of such a string encoding is: `SHA512_B32__CZMk9Gv5g4GYNAPcdvwkDNITsfYFFsTu95jM5Fe4Ekk`

+Values of this form can be decoded by breaking them at the first occurrence of a double underscore, then decoding the component before it to determine the algorithm and length.
+The data following the double underscore (when base64url-decoded) should be the length specified after the `B` prefix (implementations should check this).

 ## TWIG